Final Steps

 Note that the mainboard must be simply called [mcu].
 And also note that there is no restart_method or anything else in this section, just the canbus_uuid.

-For your toolhead, you will need to add a new mcu section but as this is a “extra” mcu you need to give it a name.
+You will need to add (or modify) the new mcu section but as this is a “extra” mcu you need to give it a name.
 The name is arbitrary, but keeping it similar to what the manufacturer uses in their sample config files makes it easier later.

 eg. if I called my board “EBBCan”, then I would have the [mcu EBBCan] section with the UUID of my toolhead (that you found in this step)